Bioconductor/bioconductor_docker/README.md

 	RStudio will be available on your web browser at `https://localhost:8787`.
-The USER is fixed to always being `bioc`.
+The USER is fixed to always being `rstudio`.
 The password in the above command is given as `bioc` but it can be set to anything. `8787` is the port being mapped between the docker container and your host machine.
 NOTE: password cannot be `rstudio`.

-	The user is logged into the `bioc` user by default.
+	The user is logged into the `rstudio` user by default.

 <a name="intro"></a>